Last updated: February 16, 2021 10:15 AM EST

-Amref is working closely with African Ministries of Health, the African Centres of Disease Control, and the World Health Organization to train frontline health workers with training on COVID-19, scale up testing, expand community awareness on preventing the spread of the disease and building water and sanitation infrastructure.
-As of August 2020, we have built water and sanitation infrastructure for 3 million people across West Africa, Tanzania, Ethiopia, Kenya and Uganda
+Amref is working closely with African Ministries of Health, the African Centres of Disease Control, and the World Health Organization to provide frontline health workers with training on COVID-19, scale up testing, expand community awareness on preventing the spread of the disease and building water and sanitation infrastructure.
+In 2020, we have built water and sanitation infrastructure for for more than 9 million people across West Africa, Tanzania, Ethiopia, Kenya and Uganda

 We are also expanding testing for COVID-19 in the country and prepping the Amref Central Laboratory to safely handle incoming specimens.
 We are also partnering with local businesses to reach communities with health education, awareness, and to distribute hand sanitizer and soap.

 Other activities include successfully advocating for increased access to safe Family Planning and Sexual and Gender-Based Violence (SGBV) services while countries are in lockdown.
 We are also asking African governments to protect women and children who are victims of SGBV, and to prioritize hearing SGBV related court cases while in lockdown.

 We are also advocating for the inclusion of people with disabilities, people with chronic illnesses, refugees and other often-overlooked populations to be included in COVID-19 preparedness and response plans.